Microsoft Entra B2B collaboration invitation redemption

 Once the user’s home directory is identified, the user is sent to the corresponding identity provider to sign in.

 If no home directory is found and the email one-time passcode feature is enabled for guests, a passcode is sent to the user through the invited email.
-The user retrieves and enters this passcode in the Azure AD sign-in page.
+The user retrieves and enters this passcode in the Microsoft Entra sign-in page.

 If no home directory is found and email one-time passcode for guests is disabled, the user is prompted to create a consumer MSA with the invited email.
-We support creating an MSA with work emails in domains that are not verified in Azure AD.
+We support creating an MSA with work emails in domains that aren't verified in Microsoft Entra ID.

-After authenticating to the right identity provider, the user is redirected to Azure AD to complete the consent experience.
+After authenticating to the right identity provider, the user is redirected to Microsoft Entra ID to complete the consent experience.

 Consent experience for the guest